 Preparing to start at St Michael's

 Once you have been allocated a place, the induction programme is as follows:

 Mrs Paisley will write confirming your place and inviting you to attend a meeting (usually late June) to learn about the school and what you need to do to prepare your child for September.

-Mrs Henshaw, our Reception teacher, will visit the playgroups attended by the new starters to introduce themselves and meet the children.
+Mrs McArdle, our Reception teacher, will visit the nursery and pre-school settings attended by the new starters to introduce herself and meet the children.

 There is a meeting in June to inform new parents about the school organisation and along with the opportunity to purchase PE kits, book bags, ties etc.

 The new Reception children will spend two half day sessions at St. Michael's in July to familiarise themselves with the school.